Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 \end{enumerate}

-The analogous optimization for flux-to-voltage amplifiers is carried out in Appendix \ref{ssec:FtoV_opt_QL}.
-For a quantum-limited flux-to-voltage amplifier, with no correlations between imprecision and backaction, we find that the optimal resonant scan--in terms of both matching network and time allocation-- is the same as that found here for scattering-mode amplifiers.
+The analogous optimization for flux-to-voltage amplifiers is carried out in Appendices \ref{ssec:BodeFano_FV} and \ref{ssec:FtoV_opt_QL}.
+For a quantum-limited flux-to-voltage amplifier, we find that the optimal scan--in terms of both matching network and time allocation--is the same as that found here for scattering-mode amplifiers.